-As calculated in Section VII.C.2, daily emissions for NO_X and CO are greater than 100 lb/day.
+As calculated in Section VII.C.2, daily emissions for all pollutants are less than 100 lb/day.

-As shown in Section VII.C.4, an offset threshold will not be surpassed.
+As shown in Section VII.C.3, SSPE1 is already greater than the offset threshold; therefore, an offset threshold will not be surpassed and public noticing is not required.